jlacko/RCzechia/cran-comments.md

 ## CRAN checks
 As requested in comments to v1.8.6 submission the vignette (formerly static) has been replaced by a dynamic one, again tested on mac builder https://mac.r-project.org/macbuilder/results/1637871311-0df675c79c52f327/

 Note that the vignette uses internet resources, 24/7 availability of which can not be 100% guaranteed by the package maintainer.
-Compliance at all times with the CRAN policy (graceful fail on internet resources not available) has been strongly requested by prof. Brian D. Ripley.
-A static vignette seems the only reliable way to achieve this / as having try & catch blocks in vignette code is not a practical way to introduce the package functionality to its target user base of entry level R spatial users.
+Compliance at all times with the CRAN policy (graceful fail on internet resources not available) has been requested by prof. Brian D. Ripley, using very specific wording.
+A static vignette seems the only reliable way to achieve this / as having try & catch blocks *in vignette code* is not a practical way to introduce the package functionality to its target user base of entry level R spatial users.
+This is something else than having try & catch in actual package code, where it will not confuse users just starting out on the learning curve.

 It is therefore expected that a static vignette will be introduced in a future version, once the reliability of the code used is re-established.